-If you have satisfied yourself that you have done absolutely everything possible to sort things out but have been met with no success, then it's time to consult a solicitor.
+If you have satisfied yourself that you have done absolutely everything possible to sort things out but have been met with no success, then it's time to consult a solicitor for legal advice.

 If you have a solid case then quite often a letter or intervention from a law firm can bring surprisingly quick and positive results and won't cost the earth.
 But depending how far you wish to pursue the matter it could ultimately end up in court which will take time and money.

 A solicitor will be able to advise you on your chances of a successful legal action, the evidence that will be needed and what costs are involved.